Updated: Feb 6

 All the relevant issues and the problems with them are examined calmly and logically, allowing people to then make informed decisions.
 In this way, debating can change things in a family, a school, a community, a country, or even the world.

-When many people hear debating, they may think of cut-throat, competitive arguments or what you hear in politics.
+When many people hear the word 'debating,' they may think of cut-throat, competitive arguments or what you hear in political debates.
 Rise & Shine Debating is nothing like that!
 We think of debating as the art of convincing through friendly, positive and logical argument.

 The Level 1 Rise & Shine Student Handbook defines debating in 3 ways.
 We find that these are analogies that students can usually relate to.